 A small business owner is thrilled to see a new client has placed a large order.
 But with limited capital and insufficient credit to secure a loan, the company needs to turn down a major sale.
 That’s where an individual seed investor or “angel investor” can be a game-changer, by providing the money in exchange for equity in the company.

-This is one of the solutions a small group of Conn students offered to a challenge presented to them at Fast Forward, a week-long career preparation program that was held on campus last week.
+This is one of the solutions a small group of Conn students offered to a challenge presented to them at Fast Forward, a week-long career preparation program held on campus earlier this year.

-The small business case study was provided by Frank Suher ’89 P'21, who drew from actual challenges his Holyoke, Massachusetts-based screen-printing company, E-S Sports Corporation, has encountered.
+The small business case study was provided by Frank Suher ’89 P'21, who drew from actual challenges his Holyoke, Massachusetts-based screen-printing company, E-S Sports Corporation, encountered back in the 1980s.

 The groups were divided into four separate areas of business: marketing, finance, social responsibility and sustainability.